-4 in 10 young adults who had a disability or long-term health condition would feel very uncomfortable.

-3 in 10 young adults who identified as LGBTQ+ would feel very uncomfortable.

-2 in 10 of all young adults who responded to the survey.
+4 in 10 young adults who had a disability or long-term health conditio would feel very uncomfortable n 3 in 10 young adults who identified as LGBTQ+ would feel very uncomfortable.
+Compared to only 2 in 10 of all young adults who responded to the survey.